GridGain-Demos/ignite-machine-learning-demo/README-BATCH-RUN.md

 ----- Configuration Details ------
 -----------------------------------
-	(Can use these approaches to change settings: MLPLProperties.txt, Environment variables, or change in ConfigPipeLineSettings.java)
+	(Can use any of these approaches to change settings: MLPLProperties.txt, Environment variables, or change in ConfigPipeLineSettings.java)

 	Properties File <path>/config/MLPLProperties.txt :
 	 ROWS=1212